BDoreen/Restaurant-Management/README.md

 # Restaurant-Management
-Implementation of Computerized Restaurant Management System - in linked lists.
+First year project, Implementation of Computerized Restaurant Management System - in linked lists.

 # Details about instructions.txt
 Input is originated from instructions.txt.